vanesamarar/UW-LING-573-Group-5/README.md

 4. Computes ROUGE metrics (refer to note below)
 5. Saves predictions and references to their respective files

-> **Note:** To obtain HuggingFace scores, run cells 6 and 6A.
+> **Note:** To obtain HuggingFace scores, run cell 6A.
 To obtain PyRouge scores, run cell 6B.

 ### Expected output after running:
 Directory t5-small-results/ will be created containing: